loganminhdang/singlecellvariantanalysis/README.md

 ## Introduction

 This repository contains a suite of Python command-line utility scripts for analyzing complex genetic events, such as splice junctions and deletions, from 10x Genomics single-cell RNA sequencing (scRNA-seq) BAM files.
-While existing tools, such as Vartrix, exist, they are not well-maintained and are not well-equipped to handle large structural variants, such as deletions spanning multiple exons.
-Vartrix also required a predefined VCF file, which is not always readily available, especially if the exact coordinates of genetic variants are unclear.
+While existing tools, such as Vartrix exist, they are not well-maintained and lack the capability to handle large structural variants, including deletions spanning multiple exons.
+Vartrix also required a predefined VCF file, which is not always readily available.
+I developed these scripts to handle *de novo* discovery as well as confirmation of large-scale genomic alterations.

 These tools are designed to move from unbiased discovery to quantitative analysis, allowing you to: